Swedish Royals Attend 2013 Nobel Prize Awards

 The events began at the Stockholm Concert Hall; and the male royals wore the Royal Order of the Seraphim, whilst Queen Silvia wore a red dress and the diamond nine-prong tiara.
 Princess Christina wore the Six Button Tiara.Filed under Swedish Royals

-Tagged Carl XVI Gustaf, Countess Bettina Bernadotte, Crown Princess Victoria, Nobel Prize, Philipp Haugg, Prince Carl Philip, Prince Daniel, Princess Christina of the Netherlands, Princess Madeleine, Queen Silvia, Tiaras.
+Tagged Carl XVI Gustaf of Sweden, Countess Bettina Bernadotte af Wisborg, Crown Princess Victoria of Sweden, Nobel Prize, Philipp Haugg, Prince Carl Philip of Sweden, Prince Daniel of Sweden, Princess Christina of the Netherlands, Princess Madeleine of Sweden, Queen Silvia of Sweden, Tiaras.